isapir/lucee-docker/README.md

 ### LUCEE_VERSION

-This must be a full version number, including the modifier if one exist, e.g. `5.3.7.0-SNAPSHOT`
+This must be a full version number, including the modifier suffix if one exist, e.g. `-SNAPSHOT`, `-BETA`, `-RC`, etc.  You can see the available versions on the [Lucee Download page](https://download.lucee.org/).

 ### LUCEE_EXTENSIONS